DrOverbuild/LazyData/README.md

 The `[href]` attribute on `<lazy-data>` sets the URL for the AJAX request.
 The request will use the GET method.
 To set custom headers, configure `ajaxActionDefaults`.
 See below.

 This attribute can be changed by setting the `href` property of the element or the `[href]` attribute itself.
-The web component will automatically go into the loading state (displaying the elements with the `[lazy-data-loading]` attribute and hiding `[lazy-data-success]` and `[lazy-data-error]` elements) and start the request for the new URL.
+If the new value of `href` is not an empty string, the web component will automatically go into the loading state (displaying the elements with the `[lazy-data-loading]` attribute and hiding `[lazy-data-success]` and `[lazy-data-error]` elements) and start the request for the new URL.
+If `href` is set to an empty string, nothing happens.

 ```html
 <lazy-data href="..." id="lazy-data-example"></lazy-data>